HendMuhmmad/Java-Developer-NanoDegree/README.md

-Here’s the updated README without the reference to 2021:

----

 # Java Web Developer Nanodegree - Project Overview

 This repository contains the projects I completed as part of the **Java Web Developer Nanodegree** from Udacity.
 The program focused on developing web applications and services using Java, Spring Boot, and other industry-standard technologies, with hands-on projects covering different aspects of backend development.